Mind's Time

 “Sure thing, be whatever you want!
 But bring that cute wife of yours,” he winked.
 “That would liven up the party.”

 Visions of the woman in the green dress from the picture flashed through Dariush’s mind along with a feeling of warmth.
-She was his wife, why couldn’t he remember her clearly?
+Why couldn’t he remember his wife clearly?
 Was he the man in the photo?
 Was that what he looked like?

-The larger man winked and made finger guns in Dariush's direction as he turned to step out.
+The larger man winked, making finger guns in Dariush's direction as he turned.

 “Hey, Bill, wait a minute.
 Did you see who left this clock here?”
 Dariush said, holding up the device.